-* If your contract of employment states that you shouldn’t have a DRO, then it could affect your ongoing employment status.
-Such an exclusion is rare but can be applied in fields such as finance, or the law.
+* If your employment contract states that you shouldn’t have a DRO, it could affect your ongoing employment status.
+Such an exclusion is rare but can be applied in fields such as finance or the law.

 Some of the principal restrictions that will be placed on you when you enter into a DRO are;

 * You can’t take out credit for more than £500 without telling the lender that you are subject to a DRO.

 * You can’t run a business under a different name without telling everyone with whom you have business dealings the name of a previous business subject to the DRO.